aqueous fluid flow, shown in blue (blue)

 The hole made with laser

-Laser is the main treatment for this condition at the beginning.
-How to laser PIs for professionals
+Laser was the main treatment for this condition at the beginning.
+How to laser PIs for professionals.
+It is no longer recommmended in patients over 50y, with cataracts, high pressure, or dark thick irisis (Cataract surgery preferred if treatment is needed.)

-An hour before laser Before the laser you need drops to make your pupil small.
+An hour before laser you need drops to make your pupil small.
 These may give you a headache.
 Tablets keep the eye pressure down for the first day, and these can make you feel a little funny, with pins and needles.

 The laser 'Laser' is a type of very bright focused light.
 You sit at the laser machine, then drops are used to anaesthetise the front of your eye, and a small contact lens is placed on your eye.
 When the button is pressed you may feel a slight pain lasting a second or less.